[ Music ]

-This week we look at a monitor that responds to light, software that saves paper, and a high-tech car battery charging station that resembles a car wash.
+>> Mark Licea: Hey everyone.
+I'm Mark Licea and this week we get to look at a monitor that responds to light.
+We have software that saves paper, and we explore a high-tech car battery charging station.
+The Green Show starts now.